French pension reform plan triggers new strikes, protests

 The protests came a day after French lawmakers began debating a pension bill that would raise the minimum retirement from 62 to 64.
 The bill is the flagship legislation of President Emmanuel Macron’s second term.

 Tens of thousands marched in the cities of Nice, Marseille, Toulouse, Nantes and elsewhere, as well as in Paris.
-Protesters in the French capital, many of whom were young, marched peacefully from the Opera area carrying placards reading “Save Your Pension” and “Tax Billionaires, Not Grandmas.”
+Protesters in the French capital, many of whom were young, marched from the Opera area across the city carrying placards reading “Save Your Pension” and “Tax Billionaires, Not Grandmas.”

 France’s current pension system “is a democratic achievement in the sense that it is a French specialty that other countries envy,” said one protester, media worker Anissa Saudemont, 29.

-“I feel that with high inflation, unemployment, the war in Ukraine and climate change, the government should focus on something else,” she added.
 AP journalists covering the protest in Paris observed smaller crowds than in the previous two days of action.
+Much of the Paris march was peaceful, but there were flashes of unrest; police said officers detained 10 people for “throwing projectiles” and alleged vandalism.

-The nationwide disruption Tuesday, including in schools, was also expected to be lower overall than before.
+Yet the nationwide disruption Tuesday, including in schools, was expected to be lower overall than before.

+French Prime Minister Elisabeth Borne defended the government plan Tuesday but suggested there was room to make adjustments.

+“I’m convinced there are points of agreement to be found.
+I’m convinced that we can improve this text together.
+It will be through debate, confronting ideas and, of course, respect,” she said, noting graffiti that appeared on the meeting place of the National Assembly, including a door marked with “60.”

 Last week, an estimated 1.27 million people demonstrated, according to authorities, more than in the first big protest day on Jan.
 19. More demonstrations, called by France’s eight main unions, were planned for Saturday.